waynedog74/content/programming/stylus-a-css-preprocessor.md

+---
-Title: Stylus - A CSS preprocessor
+Title: "Stylus - A CSS preprocessor"
 Date: 2016-10-08 18:30:35
-Category: programming
+Categories: [programming]
-Tags: css, Stylus
+Tags: [css, Stylus]
-Slug:stylus-a-css-preprocessor
-Authors:sedlav
-Summary: **Stylus** is a revolutionary new language, providing an efficient, dynamic, and expressive way to generate CSS.
-Supporting both an indented syntax an
+Slug: stylus-a-css-preprocessor
+Authors: sedlav
+---

 **Stylus** is a revolutionary new language, providing an efficient, dynamic, and expressive way to generate CSS.
 Supporting both an indented syntax and regular CSS style.